 Prayer is a monastic’s constant companion during night and day.
 Whether they work or rest, monastics try to keep their attention focused on the name of the Saviour through the Jesus prayer.
 In the community of Holy Protection Monastery, this is also the teaching received from Elder Ephraim who spent the first years of his monastic life close to one of the greatest teachers of noetic prayer of 20th century – Elder Joseph the Hesychast.
 It is from Elder Joseph that Elder Ephraim himself received the teaching about the practice and theory of the Jesus prayer.
 According to this teaching, through the constant invocation of the name of Jesus, in the form of “Lord Jesus Christ have mercy on me,” can someone attain to theosis -- the union with God.

-Due to COVID-19, and in accordance with the Pennsylvania State Executive Orders and the Greek Orthodox Archdiocese guidelines, the Monastery is closed to the public until further notice.
-Please contact us if you need further assistance.
+Due to the COVID-19 pandemic, the Monastery is accepting a limited number of visitors, in accordance with the Pennsylvania State Executive Orders and the Greek Orthodox Archdiocese of America guidelines.
+Please contact us in advance if you would like to arrange a visit.

 Apolytikion of the Holy Protection